zposten/eponym/README.md

 # Wordage

 Wordage is a node script capable of generating a list of words that are currently available NPM packages.

-The list of words is pulled from a modified version of the wonderful [WebstersEnglishDictionary](https://github.com/matthewreagan/WebstersEnglishDictionary).
+The list of words is pulled from a modified version of the wonderful [WebstersEnglishDictionary](https://github.com/matthewreagan/WebstersEnglishDictionary) and from the awesome [datamuse API](http://www.datamuse.com/api).

 ## Getting started